 You can use the bottom of your previous fold or the bottom right tip of the pyramid as a guide to fold it over.

 Make the sleeves by pulling up the lower collar half and pushing out each middle edge of the bill.

-It may be easier if you pick a mark like George Washington's left eye as the beginning part of your fold.
+It may be easier to pick a mark like George Washington's left eye as the beginning part of your fold.

-Folding one sleeve at first makes it easier, just don't crease them hard until you have both even as possible.
+Folding one sleeve at first makes it easier.
+Just don't crease them hard until you have both as even as possible.